Cynob/Mi5_logo_image_Maker/README.md

 I only have Windows in a virtual machine to test it but it should work.
 I have had it running with the administrator account and it build well... some others had proplems.

+Download the Logo_img_Maker_Windows.rar and unrar it then put your 5 .png pictures in the pic folder and rename them to logo1.png logo2.png logo.3png logo4.png logo5.png start the CREATE_LOGO.bat to build your logo.img / update.zip after that

 Ok i have took this script directly from **GokuINC**s work. the only difference is that the batchscript estimates logo1.png till logo5.png directly and dont ask if there is a file.